UK HealthCare Vaccination Numbers (Sept. 20, 8 a.m.)

 Q: Why do folks who have received a vaccine need to wear a mask?
 Can we at least not have to wear the N95/PAPR and goggles?

 A: Vaccination is protecting the individual who is vaccinated.
 Masks and social distancing are protecting others from you.
-At this point, it is not clear whether a vaccinated person might still spread SARS-CoV-2 to others.
+It is possible for a vaccinated person to spread SARS-CoV-2 to others.

 There is not enough information currently available to say if or when the CDC will stop recommending that people wear masks and avoid close contact with others to help prevent the spread of the virus that causes COVID-19.
 Experts need to understand more about the protection that COVID-19 vaccines provide before making that decision.
 Other factors, including how many people get vaccinated and how the virus is spreading in communities, will also affect this decision.